Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Introduction

-To establish a solid formal foundation for \codename, we for the first time formalize a comprehensive notion of model usage control that integrates {accessibility} and {adaptability}.
-Accessibility ensures that a locked model $f$ behaves like an ideally unusable model $f^{0}$ in the absence of a valid \emph{key}~(\ie $f\approx f^0$), and adaptability requires this guarantee to persist after any authorized model update.
-We establish crucial bounds for these two properties, which define the allowable parameter changes among the original model $f^*$, the locked model $f$, and the \emph{key}-only updated model $f'$, in order to guarantee that the model is unusable without the \emph{key} and returns to full performance once the \emph{key} is restored.
+To establish a solid formal foundation for \codename, we for the first time formalize a comprehensive notion of model usage control that integrates accessibility and adaptability.
+Accessibility ensures that a locked model $f_{\ell}$ behaves like an ideally unusable model $f^{0}$ in the absence of a valid \emph{key}~(\ie $f_{\ell}\approx f^0$), and adaptability requires this guarantee to persist after any authorized model update.
+We establish crucial bounds for these two properties, which define the allowable parameter changes among the original model $f^*$, the locked model $f_{\ell}$, and the \emph{key}-only updated model $\tilde{f}_{\ell}$, in order to guarantee that the model is unusable without the \emph{key} and returns to full performance once the \emph{key} is restored.
 Using layer-wise Lipschitz bounds and sub-Gaussian tail bounds, we bound the exact region in weight-space where a \emph{key}-only update can move while the network's output stays indistinguishable from full fine-tuning.
 Conversely, we prove that removing the \emph{key} part collapses the network's output variance to that of an unusable reference model $f^0$.

 We evaluate \codename on a wide range of image and text benchmarks using standard convolutional and transformer backbones: DenseNet-121, ResNet-152, and ConvNeXt-V2 for vision tasks, and RoBERTa, BERT, and DeBERTa for language tasks.
-The evaluation address two questions: \textit{(i)} can a model adapt when updates are confined to the \emph{key}, and \textit{(ii)} does \codename's usage control remain effective across datasets and architectures.
-Our results demonstrate that in every benchmark, the authorized model matches or even exceeds full fine-tuning accuracy with the \emph{key}, while removing the \emph{key} drives accuracy to near-random levels, such as 1.02\% on CIFAR-100 and 0.47\% on Caltech-256.
-All existing schemes still expose around 85.14\% accuracy on average under the same setup.
+The evaluation addresses two questions: \textit{(i)} can a model adapt when updates are confined to the \emph{key}, and \textit{(ii)} does \codename's usage control remain effective across datasets and architectures.
+Our results demonstrate that in every benchmark, the authorized model matches or even exceeds full fine-tuning accuracy with the \emph{key}, while removing the \emph{key} drives accuracy to near-random levels (\eg $1.02\%$ on CIFAR-100; see Table~\ref{tab:usage_control}).
+All existing schemes still expose 76--93\% accuracy under the same setup.
 These results confirm that \codename enables lightweight continual adaptation while enforcing strict usage control.